 Similar to his feinting tricks, Loma will use constant head and upper body movement.
 He’ll also create gaps in his guard to encourage his opponent into throwing a punch only for them to be smacked by a counter punch!
-Watch video below of Loma against Campbell to see this in action!
+Watch the video below of Loma drawing a jab out from Martinez before countering.

 Grappling and wrestling